Nickchapman3773/Uranium-Fever/docs/updating.md

 :::danger Check the Changelog
 The Changelog includes update notes, additions, removals, fixes, and, most importantly, any manual steps required for updating.
 Be sure to review the [Changelog](https://uraniumfever.net/docs/changelog1.1.0.1).

-:::tip new saves?
-Saves are **ALWAYS** save-safe unless otherwise specified in the update notes.
+Saves are **ALWAYS** save-safe unless otherwise specified in the changelog.
 :::

 :::note Manual Downloads